ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 {: tsCauses}

 1. Ensure that the ID exists on the cloud region.
-2. Validate there are no errors in the instance profiles while passing.
+2. Validate for no errors in the instance profiles while passing.
 3. Provide an available instance profile.
 {: tsResolve}